AzureHakua/hi3-scraper/README.md

 Basically an extension of the stigmata scraper that downloads the images of the stigmata from the JSON output.

 ### Usage
-Place in the same directory as the JSON file, output the images to the output director, which is downloaded_images by default
+Place in the same directory as the JSON file, output the images to the output directory, which is downloaded_images by default
 `output_dir = 'downloaded_images'`

 ## reverse_json.py